Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 He was working on a one-hitter and warming up for the sixth inning Sunday when Mets manager Buck Showalter came out of the dugout and spoke to first base umpire Alfonso Marquez.

+“All Buck requested was for us to check for an illegal substance,” Marquez said.

-All six umps huddled and then went to the mound as Marquez, the crew chief, felt Musgrove's glove, cap — even his ears — apparently searching for any illegal sticky substances.
+The six umps huddled and then went to the mound.
+Marquez, the crew chief, felt Musgrove's glove, cap — even his ears — searching for any unauthorized sticky substances.

-“I’ve seen him do it before, checking the pitcher,” Musgrove said.
+“I’ve seen him do it before, checking the pitcher,” Musgrove said, referring to Showalter.
 “I get it, dude.
 They’re on their last leg, they’re desperate, they’re doing everything they can to get me out of the game."

-Umpires let Musgrove continue, and he worked a 1-2-3 sixth punctuated by a pointed gesture toward the New York dugout.
+Musgrove was allowed to continue, and he worked a 1-2-3 sixth punctuated by a pointed gesture toward the New York dugout.

 “It motivated me a little bit, man.
 It fired me up,” he said.